We think we have a pretty cool story at Mines and we know you have an amazing story too.

 - Priority application file completion deadline

-- Must receive a complete application + official transcript on/before November 1
+- Must receive a complete application + official or unofficial transcript on/before November 1

 - Admissions and merit scholarship decision sent by December 21, 2020